patelsv/patelsv.github.io/index.md

 Hello!
 I'm Sagar.
 Welcome to my blog.
 Here's every post I've ever written.
-Feel free to poke around [reach out](mailto:sagar314p@gmail.com) to me if something peaks your interest.
+Feel free to poke around and [reach out](mailto:sagar314p@gmail.com) to me if something peaks your interest.

 The simple format of this blog is inspired from Julia Evans' very informative [blog](https://jvns.ca/)
 *Note that the dates with 'X' contain ideas for future blogs / things to learn*